Hequ horse: History

-The Hequ originates from the time of the Sping Period, by the state of Chin.
+The Hequ originates from the time of the Tang dynasty.
 It is most often used to mount war.
-The feudal king of Chin ordered the creation of a stud farm to breed cavalry mounts.
+The Emperor ordered the creation of a stud farm to breed cavalry mounts.
 Many horses are imported from West Asia and crossed with local animals.
 The Hequ is strongly influenced by the horse called "Dawan," which seems to be the same as the Ferghana horse.
 In the Yuan Dynasty, the Hequ is crossed with the mounts of Mongol tribe Xianbei, which invade the current province of Qinghai.
 In the nineteenth century the Hequ is imported from southern Qinghai to the north of that province to be crossed with the Datong to improve it.
 From 1934, some Hequ crossed to give the Shandan race.

 During the census in 1980, the Hequ is one of the most common breeds of horses on the territory of China, with 180 000 head.
 However, the census FAO gives a different figure of around 60 000 head in 1982.
 In the early 1990s, Chinese researchers discuss measures to technically control the breeding of horses Hequ, so set a retention region and selecting a reference herd.

 This breed is considered in decline since the late twentieth century.
 The major cause of this decline is related to the local Chinese policy, which instead encourages the breeding of sheep and yak.
 The other reason is to be found in the modernization of transport modes, young farmers and shepherds opting more often for a motorcycle or a moped to get around, to the detriment of the horse.
 In 2005, a quick survey of older Tibetans reveals they regret these changes, and fear that the horse will eventually disappear completely.